OpenOdin/openodin/README.md

 ## Roadmap
 This repo follows the semver versioning schema, however breaking changes are expected for any new version below 1.0.0.

+## NPM
+This project is released on NPM as [https://www.npmjs.com/package/universeai](https://www.npmjs.com/package/universeai).

 ## Test
 ```sh
 npm i